raaidarshad/dbdeclare/docs/guide/databases.md

 {!./docs_src/guide/databases.py!}
 ```

-This defines all three databases.
+This declares all three databases.
 Excellent!
 Note that we haven't created anything in our cluster yet, we have only
-defined our databases in code.
+declared our databases in code.
 We'll get to creation, but first let's [add some roles](/guide/roles).